-Our Secondary Programme offers high quality training, leading to the award of Qualified Teacher Status (QTS) and a Post Graduate Certificate in Education (PGCE), including credits at Masters level, validated by the University of Greenwich.
+Our Secondary Programme offers high quality training, leading to the award of Qualified Teacher Status (QTS).

-The training consists of placements within two schools across opposite key stages, along with centre-based training sessions.
-There is also the opportunity to gain experience within SEND, EAL, Sixth form and Pupil Referral Unit settings.
+The training consists of placements within two contrasting schools across the secondary age phase, along with centre-based training and engagement with evidence based academic research.
+There is also the opportunity to gain experience within specialist SEND (Special Education Needs & Disabilities) provision, Sixth form and Pupil Referral Unit settings.
 Additionally, trainees will have a lead mentor for subject studies to develop their chosen discipline.

 Please see our website or contact us for a list of our partner schools and for further details.